habanoz/tech-feed/_posts/2024-10-15-demystifying-neural-network-activations-In-ytorch.md

 An input to an operation can be one of weight, input or activation e.g. result from another operation.

 What happens when a weight is used in an operation?
 What will happen if the weight tensor needs to be saved for backward pass?
 Will occupy more memory space?
 The answer is no!
-Pytorch will create a new torch but it will point to the same memory location of the original weight tensor, thus no additional memory will be used.
+Pytorch will create a new tensor but it will point to the same memory location of the original weight tensor, thus no additional memory will be used.

 ### Torch CUDA Caching Allocator